Milk delivery: Delivery

-Milk deliveries frequently occur in the morning.
-It is also common for milkmen and milkwomen to deliver products other than milk, including butter, cream, cheese, eggs, meat and vegetables.
+Milk is usually delivered in the morning.
+Milk deliverers often also deliver products such as butter, cream, cheese, eggs, meat and vegetables.

-In some areas, apartments and houses have small milk-delivery doors.
-These are small wooden cabinets inside the residence, built into the exterior wall, with doors on both sides that are latched but not locked, to allow groceries or milk to be placed inside the box when delivered and when collected by the resident.
+In some areas, apartments and houses have small milk-delivery doors, latched but not locked, opening into small wooden cabinets built into the exterior wall of the house, with a door also on the inside, allowing groceries or milk to be put in the cabinet by the deliverer and removed by the resident.

 Vehicles

-Horse-drawn vehicles were used for local delivery from the inception of the first milk round around 1860.
-These were still seen in Britain in the 1950s and parts of the United States until the 1960s.
-Now, motorized vehicles are used.
-First introduced in 1889, battery vehicles saw expanded use in 1931 and by 1967 had given Britain the largest electric vehicle fleet in the world.
+Horse-drawn vehicles were used for local delivery from the inception of the first milk round in about 1860.
+These were still seen in Britain and parts of the United States in the mid-twentieth century, until replaced by motorized vehicles.
+First introduced in 1889, battery vehicles saw expanded use in 1931, and by 1967 had given Britain the largest electric vehicle fleet in the world.

 Around the world

 Americas

-In 1963, nearly 29.7 percent of consumers in the US had milk delivered, but by 1975, the number had dropped to 6.9 percent of total sales.
+In 1963, nearly 29.7 percent of consumers in the US had milk delivered, but by 1975 the number had dropped to 6.9 percent of total sales.

-In 2005, about 0.4% of consumers in the United States had their milk delivered, and a handful of newer companies had sprung up to offer the service.
+By 2005, about 0.4% of consumers in the United States had their milk delivered, and a handful of companies had sprung up to offer the service.
 Some U.S. dairies have been delivering milk for about 100 years, with interest continuing to increase in the 2010s as part of the local food movement.
 During the 2020 coronavirus outbreak, some remaining milkmen saw demand increase suddenly (similar to other grocery delivery services) due to concerns about the infection risk involved with shopping in stores.

 Asia

-In India, those delivering milk usually use milk churns, a practice that has ceased in western countries.
+In India, milk is usually delivered using milk churns, a practice that has ceased in western countries.
 On the road, they are put on any kind of vehicle.
 In big cities such as Mumbai, milk churns are often transported in luggage compartments in local trains.

-In the Philippines, the milkman or milkmaid is called lechero.
+In the Philippines, the milkman or milkmaid is called lechero, as in Spanish-speaking countries.
 The tradition stemmed from the community production of carabao milk, which the lechero delivers fresh to their designated barangay (village).
-The lechero heritage used to be widely practiced in the country but declined after the introduction of store-bought milk during the American-occupation period.
+The lechero heritage used to be widely practiced in the country but declined after the introduction of store-bought milk during the American period.
 Nowadays, only a few communities have lecheros, notably in Nueva Ecija province, the milk capital of the Philippines.

 Oceania

 In Australia, the delivery vehicle was usually a small petrol or diesel truck with a covered milk-tray.
 In hotter areas, this tray is usually insulated.

+In New Zealand, milk deliveries used horses until the 1960s, when trucks largely took over.
+Horses were still used for delivery into the 1970s in a few small areas.
+Originally, people paid by leaving money in the bottles, but later, payments were made using tokens, usually bought at a local dairy.
+Home milk deliveries died out in the 1990s after the deregulation of the milk industry, where supermarkets and other stores were permitted to sell milk.